The Blackstone Chair – Chapter Three

 “He’s a lively scamp when he gets going, but like yourself we don’t expect too much from him.
 A minute or two of action and he sleeps like the dead.
 But at least you won’t have to feed him.”

 Willem looked pleased as a pig in shit.
-Down in the benches Edwin and the boys were bent over in laughter, thumping knees and slapping backs over a prank well played.
+Down in the benches Edwin and the rest were bent over in laughter, thumping knees and slapping backs over a prank well played.

 Willem dropped the cage at their feet and strutted off.
 Only when he was out of sight did Ciaran nudge it away with the toe of his boot.

-Alone once more, he glanced at his morose bride.
+He glanced at his morose bride.
 They had barely exchanged two words all night.
 It might seem cruel to ignore her on their wedding day, but the truth was he pitied her.
 Fate had saddled her with a dead man.
 He considered himself the optimistic sort, but there were some problems that no amount of small talk could fix.
 She returned his gaze and batted silky eyelashes at him.
-The urge to speak to her bubbled up inside.
+The urge to speak to her bubbled up.
 But what to say?
 A compliment?
 A clever remark?
 How about anything, boyo?
-His lips parted, his tongue moved, but as he was about to speak Romney fumbled onto the dais.
-His uncle was aided by the squire, Martigan.
+His lips parted, his tongue moved, but just as the words were about to leave his mouth Romney fumbled onto the dais.
+He was aided by the squire, Martigan.

-“My life would’t be blessed without you, uncle.”
+“My life wouldn’t be blessed without you, uncle.”

 He was about to pull away when Romney yanked him back.
 “Listen, Ciaran.
 You know I’ve always been proud of you, don’t you?”